Learn how to manage your time.

 * Look at the time and set a schedule to start studying the main things first.
 While making your time-table, keep about 40 minutes for studying and a 5 minutes break after every 40 minutes.
 If you can stretch the time to one hour, then take a 7 minute break afterwards.
 Do not keep on studying if you feel bored or are itching to take a break.
 In such a case, walk around for 2 minutes, drink a glass of water or get yourself a snack, breathe in fresh air, and go back to studying.
 However, this should not be so frequent that you barely get any studying done.

 * Make a realistic schedule.
 We are not asking you to finish the whole syllabus of a subject in one day straight.
 Neither are we asking you to study for 15 hours at a go.
-We definitely do not want you to stress yourself out just because you cannot keep with your time-table that you have made by yourself.
-Make a time-table that you know is challenging, yet not impossible – something that will keep you on your toes and which you won’t take lightly.
+We definitely do not want you to stress yourself out just because you cannot keep up with your time-table that you have made by yourself.
+Make a time-table that you know is challenging yet not impossible – something that will keep you on your toes and which you won’t take lightly.

 * Never, ever, ever delay things on your time-table.
 Stick to your time-table and make sure you work smartly, so that the most number of things are finished in the most effective way.
 Do not rush through studying just so you can check off that particular chapter from your list.
 Study in such a way that you remember what you study, and do not forget it after 5 minutes of having read the same content.
-It is alright if you lag behind your schedule by 30 minutes or so, but more than that means that something is wrong.
+It is all right if you lag behind your schedule by 30 minutes or so, but more than that means that something is wrong.
 Either you have unrealistic expectations or you have been wasting time.

 Here is an example of a time-table requested by a reader, according to his requirements: